-In accordance with Title 49 CFR part 18.36(c), all procurement transactions are to be conducted in a manner providing full and open competition.
-Grantees are to avoid practices that limit or restrict competition.
-Restrictive practices that shall be avoided include but are not limited to--
+Title 2 CFR §200.319 requires a sponsor to conduct all procurement transactions in a manner providing full and open competition.
+Sponsors must avoid practices that unduly limit or restrict competition.
+Restrictive practices that a sponsor must avoid include but are not limited to--

 - Incorporating unreasonable requirements